 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
+School staff will review with students a copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
 If a student is NOT making satisfactory progress at evaluation time, the student will be placed on warning status.
 A student who does not achieve the minimum requirements is no longer eligible for Title IV funds, if applicable, unless the student is on warning or has prevailed upon appeal of the determination that has resulted in the status of probation.